Go to Mil Incorporated home page. Articles theme image

 Delete cookies

-The cookies are small pieces of information (text) that are created by Web sites that you are visiting and are sent to your browser (Internet Explorer) along with the Web pages that you are viewing.
-Some of these cookies are saved to your hard disk and when you visit again the Web site that generated them your browser sends these cookies back to this Web site.
+The cookies are small pieces of information (text) that are created by Web sites that you are visiting and are sent to your browser (Internet Explorer, Firefox or any other) along with the Web pages that you are viewing.
+Some of these cookies are saved to your hard disk and when you visit the same Web page again, your browser sends these cookies back to this Web site.

-• To remember your user name and password so that you don't need to enter them the next time when you visit this Web site.
+• To remember your user name and password so that you don't need to enter them each time when you visit this Web site.

 • To remember your personal information that is important to the Web site you are visiting.
 It can be your name, personal preferences, advertising information, etc.

-• To show you a different ad each time when you visit the site or similar ads to one that you clicked in the past.
+• To show you a different ad each time when you visit the site or similar ads to ones that you have clicked in the past.

 As you can see there are plenty of ways for cookies to threaten your privacy.
-Even if it seems that the purpose of some cookies is innocent they still reveal the fact that you have visited the Web sites from which the cookies came.
-Also notice that the Web site that generated a cookie can change its content each time when you visit the site.
-Cookies remain on your computer as long as their creator decides.
-Some cookies exist only when you are on their web site but other can stay on your PC virtually forever.
+Even if it seems that the purpose of some cookies is innocent they still reveal the fact that you have visited this specific Web site.
+Furthermore, the Web site can update the cookie every time you visit its pages, adding new usage information.
+Cookies remain on your computer as long as their creator decides (from few days to many years).
+Some cookies are automatically deleted when you close your browser (so called session cookies) but others can stay on your PC virtually forever.

-You can use Mil Shield to delete the cookies while keeping some of them (some decent and useful Web sites doesn't work without cookies).
-Mil Shield cleans also the content of index.dat files, history, temporary Internet files and many other tracks.
+You can use Mil Shield to delete the cookies while keeping some of them (some decent and useful Web sites don't work without cookies).
+As more and more people are becoming aware of the cookies, many Web sites started to use alternative methods to identify their visitors - Flash cookies (local shared objects), UserData records, DOM storage.
+Each of these methods is very similar to the ordinary cookies.
+Mil Shield cleans all these traces (selectively if you wish so) and it also cleans the content of index.dat files, history, temporary Internet files and many other tracks.

 Go to the top of the page